British Renaissance Artists And Art

 When most people think of the Renaissance, they think about Italy.
 This is because the main movement of the Renaissance was in Italy, but the Renaissance also happened in other parts of Europe, such as Britain.

 The Renaissance in Britain, known as the English Renaissance, took place from the early 16th century to the early 17th century.
 The British Renaissance took place later than the Italian Renaissance.
-During the British Renaissance, paintings were not emphasized as much as music and literature.
+During the British Renaissance, paintings were less emphasized than music and literature.
 One of the famous types of artwork that came out of this era was portrait miniatures.
+When you think about the British art of this era, most people think about portrayed miniatures.
+The portrait miniatures became an influential art form during the period and beyond.

 British Renaissance Art

 The British Renaissance was a cultural and artistic movement in England from the early 16 century to the early 17th century.
 The British Renaissance took place much later.
-As was the case for most Northern Europe, England saw very little Renaissance developments until more than a century later, when the Renaissance movement came to Britain.
+As was the case for most of Northern Europe, England saw very little Renaissance developments until more than a century later, when the Renaissance movement came to Britain.

 British Renaissance Artists